-8. Have an alternate way to keep food COLD
+8. Have an alternative way to keep food cold

 Many people think about alternate cooking, but not alternate cooling.
 Do you know that if the power goes out, the food in your fridge is only good for about four hours?
 After that, you are risking making yourself or a family member ill by eating that food.